Trade policies that can shape the consumer products industry has been saved

-Consumer products organizations can—and should—be taking steps to prepare for potential changes to US trade policy, most notably the North American Free Trade Agreement (NAFTA) and the US-China Trade Agreement.
+The consumer products industry can—and should—be taking steps to prepare for potential changes to US trade policy, most notably the North American Free Trade Agreement (NAFTA), the United States-Mexico-Canada Agreement (USMCA), and the US-China Trade Agreement.

 - The US—A global leader in imports and exports

 - Adapting to changing trade policies

 The United States—A global leader in imports and exports

 Through a complex network of trade agreements with a wide range of countries across the globe, the United States is a global leader in imports and exports.
 To help ensure a free, fair, and orderly execution of trade deals, the United States has enacted many trade agreements, including the more recent USMCA and the proposed bilateral trade agreement with China.
 USMCA has been agreed upon by the US, Canada, and Mexico as a replacement for NAFTA, but the agreement must be approved by the legislatures in each of these countries.

 There’s much discussion on potential modifications to US trade policies.
 Consumer products (CP) companies that rely on trade to produce and market their products may be impacted by these potential changes.
 To strategize for the uncertainties ahead, it’s important for the CP companies to understand the pros and cons of their particular circumstances with regards to the significant agreements the United States has entered.
 Outlined in the discussion that follows are high-level details on NAFTA, USMCA, and the US-China Trade Agreement.

 To better prepare for potential changing trade policies, CP companies would likely benefit from developing a number of interdependent strategies such as: